Early Warnings for All advances but new challenges emerge

 A group of people in formal attire pose for a photo at an event.
 One person in traditional attire stands on the left.

-EW4All High Level Event - WMO at COP 29, 13 November 2024
+EW4All High-level event - WMO at COP 29, 13 November 2024

 Follow-up to Call to Action on Extreme Heat